what’s the Eurome? Your 2026 Guide to This Genetic Map

 As you can see, the Genome is the whole picture.
 The Exome is the protein-coding part.
 The Eurome is a set of common variations linked to a specific ancestral population, used as a reference panel to make genetic studies more efficient and statistically powerful.

 So, why did scientists create this concept?
-The primary driver was medical research, specifically Genome-Wide Association Studies (GWAS).
+The primary driver was medical research, In particular Genome-Wide Association Studies (GWAS).
 In a GWAS, researchers scan the genomes of thousands of people to see if any particular genetic variants are associated with a specific disease.

 For these studies to work, you need a baseline or reference.
 Due to historical factors in where research was funded and conducted, the earliest and largest genetic databases were built primarily with data from participants of European descent.
 This created a very detailed map of the Eurome.